stevenservo-hub/Check-Mailbox-Compromise/README.md

-# MailboxComprimise Module
+# MailboxCompromise Module

 ### Synopsis of MailboxCompromise Tool

 #### Overview
 The `MailboxCompromise` tool is a PowerShell module designed to help administrators manage and secure Exchange Online mailboxes.
 It provides functionalities to check mailboxes for suspicious activities, reset user passwords, and revoke user sessions.
+As well as content and email searches to find a spreading compromised email.
 The tool can be run with various parameters to customize its behavior, making it flexible for different administrative needs.
+By default the tool will run a recursive search, going through all emails within the environment, this can be flagged to target indvidual users.

 #### Features